 Minato-ku, a town where a select group of people live, boasts the highest ranking of household income by the municipality in Japan, let alone in Tokyo.
-The question of what kind of sophisticated and celebrated land only highly paid people with an average annual income of over 11 million can afford to live in first came to the public’s attention when it was reported that some local residents were vehemently opposed to the construction of a child consultation centre in Minami-Aoyama 5-chome.
+The question of what kind of sophisticated and celebrated land only highly paid people with an average annual income of over 11 million yen can afford to live in first came to the public’s attention when it was reported that some local residents were vehemently opposed to the construction of a child consultation centre in Minami-Aoyama 5-chome.

 In particular, the area from the Yamanote Line to the seaside is littered with high tower apartments where highly paid employees of commercial TV stations and their affiliated companies live, giving the area an extremely “mistaken” feeling.
 However, it used to be a cold warehouse district and a place of work for dock workers.

-Living in Minato City Ward
+Living in Minato Ward

-First of all, to clear up any misconceptions about “Minato Ward, Tokyo,” I would like to point out that this area was originally a downtown area, and there are still some bad houses.
+First of all, to clear up any misconceptions about Minato Ward, Tokyo, it is important to point out that this area was originally a downtown area, and there are still some less desirable houses.
 The high-end residential areas are only on some higher ground, as you can imagine.
 The area is based on the kind of “chirpy Edokko” seen in Taito and Koto wards where people carry portable shrines and parade around, which celebrities always make fun of.

 The other distinctive features of Minato-ku are the commercial TV stations and their affiliated companies, and the tower apartments where celebrities and other people live, but overall, the majority of residents are highly elite-minded people who are far removed from the common people.
 The low-income class who live in the metropolitan housing or wooden apartments in the hollows of Minato Ward, which are relatively common here and there, are not so much in the picture.

-History of Minato City Ward
+History of Minato Ward

 During the Edo period, the area was the southern part of Edo Castle, and as the gateway to the castle town, it was home to the residences of feudal lords and Hatamoto (feudal warlords) of various domains.
+In addition, many historic buildings, temples, and shrines were constructed in the area, including the present-day Crown Prince’s Palace and Akasaka Detached Palace, as well as Zojoji Temple, the family temple of the Tokugawa family.

+In the modern era, the town was built on the former sites of samurai residences.
 Aoyama, for example, was part of the site of the Aoyama family of the Mino Gujo Domain, a vassal of the Tokugawa family, and part of the Roppongi Hills site was the sprawling mansion of the Mori family of the Choshu Domain.

+In 1872, Shimbashi Station was built as the starting point of Japan’s first railroad, dramatically improving transportation access.
 Shiodome also began to undergo reclamation and waterfront development around this time, and together with Daiba, the area developed into a commercial district that attracted many tourists.

 The area steadily developed as a business centre during the Taisho and Showa periods, and in 1947, after the war, Akasaka, Azabu, and Shiba wards were merged to form Minato City.
+In modern times, Tokyo Tower was completed in 1958, and since then, many buildings leading the times have been constructed.

-Areas of Minato City Ward
+Areas of Minato Ward

-JR Yamanote Line
+Along the JR Yamanote Line

 Shinbashi 新橋